SystemsApproach/tcpcc/variants.rst

 to smooth out the fluctuations in TCP throughput, it is not really suitable for interactive audio or video.

-The specification of TFRC gives useful background on the design and goes into considerable detail on how best to implement a TCP-friendly protocol.
+It's worth noting that TFRC was far from the last word in this area, and work continues at the time of writing to define standards for TCP-friendly congestion control for real-time traffic.
+The IETF RMCAT (RTP Media Congestion Avoidance Techniques) working group is the home of this work.
+The specification of TFRC below gives useful background on how best to implement a TCP-friendly protocol.

 .. _reading_tfrc:
 .. admonition::  Further Reading